microsoft/react-native-windows-samples/website/versioned_docs/version-0.64/ConstantProviderDelegate-api-windows.md

 Kind: `delegate`

-A delegate to gather constants from native modules.
+A delegate to gather constants for the native module.

 ## Invoke
 void **`Invoke`**([`IJSValueWriter`](IJSValueWriter) constantWriter)